zdb999/coast-def/docs/model_explanation.md

 ## Household Damage Calculation

-In order to know net benefit of building a wall, the damage related to surge heights must be calculated.
-Currently, Coast-Def calculates household flood damage as a linear function with the damage beginning when the storm surge reaches the elevation 2 meters below the house elevation.
+In order to know the net benefit of building a wall, the damage related to surge heights must be calculated.
+Currently, Coast-Def calculates household flood damage as a linear function.
+The function begins to calculate damage when the storm surge comes within 2 meters of the the first floor elevation.
+The damage beginning when the storm surge reaches the elevation 2 meters below the house elevation.
 This point is marked as the lower bound for damage and conceptually represents the point at which a basement would begin to flood.
 Then the upper bound of damage would be 7 meters about the 1st floor elevation at which point the household would be underwater and condemned due to the massive damages

 $$ Damage(\%)=\frac{(Surge-Elevation-LowerBound)}{(Upperbound-LowerBound)} $$